 Realization #3 – Teams are the atomic unit of productivity

-Realization #3 is that more often than not, skilled teams are the atomic unit of productivity.
+Realization #3 is that more often than not, skilled teams are the atomic unit of productivity in knowledge work.
 Teams of creators/builders are what fulfill the demand for skills.
 We need skill marketplaces which are built from first principles with this insight into the primacy of collaboration.

 Ultimately both art and technology are about changing the world for the better.
 About finding a new way forward, a new possibility — for us, and for future generations.